bert2/microscope/README.md

 ## Changelog

+### 0.2.0

+- Double-clicking an instruction in the details view now opens its documentation in the browser.

 ### 0.1.3

 - Fixes an issue where the "Refresh" button might not work when multiple instances of VS where open.